The Prophet of Yonwood

-Characters

-Nickie is the main character.
-Grover is her friend in the book.
-Also, there is the Prophet, Althea Tower, Amanda; her caretaker Mrs. Brenda Beeson, and Nickie’s Aunt Crystal.

 Plot

-The story starts off with a young girl named Nickie who is traveling with her Aunt Crystal to an old house in Yonwood, North Carolina.
+A young girl named Nickie is traveling with her Aunt Crystal to an old house in Yonwood, North Carolina.
 Nickie's great-grandfather has died, and the house where he lived, in a neighborhood called Greenhaven, is inherited by Crystal, who plans to sell it.
 Over time, Nickie begins to love the house and finds a girl named Amanda who lives there.
-She is there because she used to look after Arthur Green, the great grandfather of Nickie.
+She is there because she used to look after Arthur Green, Nickie's great-grandfather.
 Plus, Amanda has a dog named Otis that she gives to Nickie.

 In Yonwood, there is a Prophet named Althea Tower who sees the future of the world in burning flames and smoke, and subsequently spends months in a dream-like semi conscious state, in which she mutters phrases and words.
-A woman in the town calls them instructions from God and requires townspeople to comply with her interpretation of the words, and insists that the entire city quit their "wrong" ways and start to be good people, so God would be with them.
-She becomes the power that directs the police in the town to enforce the 'war against evil' and slaps buzzing bracelets on offenders who don't comply.
+A woman in the town named Brenda Beeson calls them instructions from God and requires townspeople to comply with her interpretation of the words, and insists that the entire city quit their "wrong" ways and start to be good people, so God would be with them.
+Brenda becomes the power that directs the police in the town to enforce the 'war against evil' and slaps buzzing bracelets on offenders who don't comply.
 The so called instructions gradually become more and more strict and unreasonable, beginning with things like no sinners, no singing, no lights, and eventually no dogs.

-During the time, verbal conflict between the U.S. and the Phalanx Nations is going on.
+In the meantime, a verbal conflict between the U.S. and the Phalanx Nations begins to escalate.
 The U.S. fears that the Phalanx Nations are trying to send terrorist spies to the U.S. and they take immediate action, although the U.S. never really goes to war with them until 50 years later.
 Nickie meets a boy named Grover who is obsessed with snakes, but has to give them away because Ms. Beeson says that they are sinful.
 There is also an old, grumpy man named Hoyt McCoy, who is mean.
-However, he ends up being a kind man; he studies the stars and made contact with aliens.
-Hoyt McCoy went to Washington and stopped the war.
-In the end of the book, Nickie writes a journal that she hides behind a rock for someone to read later in the future.
-In The City of Ember, Lina Mayfleet and Doon Harrow find the journal when they are escaping/leaving Ember, and in The Diamond of Darkhold, a satellite sent out by Hoyt and other scientists is sent off into space, which later returns to Earth from an Alien planet.
+However, he ends up being a kind man; he studies the stars and has made contact with aliens.
+Hoyt McCoy goes to Washington and stops the war.

+Years later, Nickie is among the group of elderly people sent to populate the underground city of Ember along with babies and children too young to know of the world above, in hopes that the human population will survive in 200 years when their descendants will resurface.
+Though forbidden to leave a record, Nickie writes a journal that she hides behind a rock for someone to read later in the future.
+It is the same journal that is found by Lina Mayfleet and Doon Harrow when they escape Ember at the climax of The City of Ember.
+In The Diamond of Darkhold, the satellite sent out by Hoyt and other scientists into space finally returns to Earth from an alien planet.